forkaduck/duckydd/README.md

 \<parameter> \<option>

-__Note:__ THE -v OPTION IS FOR DEBUGING!
+__Note:__ THE -v OPTION IS FOR DEBUGGING!
 DISABLE IT IF YOU DON'T NEED IT BECAUSE IT COULD POTENTIALY LOG PASSWORDS!

 ## Config entries:
-`blacklist 29`

-`blacklist 97`

-`blacklist 56`

-`blacklist 100`

-With this option you can configure which keys will lock the keyboard.

-A list of all the keycodes which identify the keys can be found in the input-event-codes header.
-If you don't want to search for that header then you can use the bash script called getkey.sh.
-The script will search for the header using locate and then list all of the key macros and their keycode.

-`maxtime 10s 0ns`

-This will set the maximum time after which the device will be removed from the watchlist.
-After that time period the daemon will simply ignore all events that are generated from that event file and will also stop logging keystrokes (if enabled).
+`minavrg 0s 7327733ns`

+Sets the minimum average difference time between keystrokes.
+If the minium average of the currently typed string is smaller than the set value then the score will be incremented.

 `maxscore 0`